Node.js 作为 sidecar

 Let’s create a

-To package our Node.js application to a self contained binary, we can run the following
+To package our Node.js application into a self contained binary, create a script in

 Configure the Sidecar in the Tauri Application